 - Healthcare professionals

 - People with chronic kidney disease, their families and carers

 Is this guideline up to date?

-We propose to update the recommendation on oral antiplatelet therapy for reducing cardiovascular disease in people with chronic kidney disease.
-For more information, see the update decision.
+August 2021: We have checked this guideline and plan to update the recommendation on oral antiplatelet therapy for reducing cardiovascular disease in people with chronic kidney disease.
+For more information, see the surveillance decision.

 Guideline development process

 This guideline updates and replaces NICE guidelines CG182 (published July 2014), NG8 (published June 2015), CG157 (published March 2013) and NICE evidence summary ESNM51.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.

 All problems (adverse events) related to a medicine or medical device used for treatment or in a procedure should be reported to the Medicines and Healthcare products Regulatory Agency using the Yellow Card Scheme.